ynshung/usm-cs/README.md

+# USM Computer Science Coursework

+This is a record of all the repositories created which are for assignments or projects at the [School of Computer Sciences, Universiti Sains Malaysia](http://cs.usm.my).

 | Course | Description                                                                  | Links                                                                                                                | Language               |
 |--------|------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|------------------------|
 | CAT201 | Excel to CSV using Apache POI in a Docker Container                          | [GitHub](https://github.com/ynshung/Excel2CSV-poi)                                                                   | Java, PHP, Docker      |